 Applying the configuration to a cluster is slightly different.
 You have the option to apply the changes to all servers in the cluster by selecting the Update All option, or to apply them to one server at a time by selecting the Update option for each server.
 When you update the servers one at time, your site remains up.
-For more information on the Update and Update All options, see "Viewing and Updating the Configuration Status" in the Novell Access Manager 3.1 SP2 Access Gateway Guide.
+For more information on the Update and Update All options, see "Configuration Options" in the Novell Access Manager 3.1 SP5 Access Gateway Guide.